geshan/geshan.github.com/posts/2020-10-09-free-productivity-software-increase-efficiency.md

 The idea is simple whenever you start working on something, you start the timer.
 You can name the task, pick a project, client, and add tags.
 When you finish stop the timer.
 This might sound mundane in the beginning.
 Over time you will get a gold mine of data on where your time was spent.

 I use a dedicated [desktop](https://toggl.com/track/toggl-desktop/) and a [mobile](https://toggl.com/track/mobile-time-tracking-app/) app.
 You can get started with the [chrome extension](https://chrome.google.com/webstore/detail/toggl-track-productivity/oejgccbfbmkkpaidnkphaiaecficdnfn) or the [web app](https://toggl.com/track/login/) if a dedicated app feels like an early commitment.
-You can easily login with your Google Account and get started in seconds.
+You can easily log in with your Google Account and get started in seconds.

 > Trust me, you will not regret tracking time.
 It can even be used for a basis to discuss achievement in your performance review.